andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 # The rejections

 This year was my first year as a public speaker.
 If you aspire to become a speaker at developer conferences, bear in mind that I applied to six conferences in 2022 and only got accepted at two of them.
-I have a better acceptance ratio at user groups (two out of two).
+I have a better acceptance ratio at user groups :) (two out of two), so it might be better to start with user groups before applying to developer conferences.

 # 2023